-The 2018 RSAT Request for Proposals (RFP) includes requirements that apply to non-governmental, community-based organizations.
+The RSAT Request for Proposal includes requirements that apply to non-governmental, community-based organizations.
 Grantees are responsible for ensuring that all contracted third parties continually meet these requirements as a condition of receiving any RSAT funds.
-The RFP describes these requirements as follows:

-Any non-governmental, community organization that receives RSAT grant funds must:
+Any non-governmental organization that receives RSAT grant funds (as a subgrantee, or subcontractor) must:

-- Have been duly organized, in existence, and in good standing as of June 1, 2018; - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, Employer Identification Number (EIN), and/or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable. - Have a physical address.
+- Have been duly organized, in existence, and in good standing at least six months before entering into a fiscal agreement with the BSCC grantee; Non-governmental organizations entities that have recently reorganized or have merged with other qualified nongovernmental entities that were in existence prior to the six-month date are also eligible, provided all necessary agreements have been executed and filed with the California Secretary of State six months prior to the date of the fiscal agreement with the BSCC grantee. - Be registered with the California Secretary of State's Office, if applicable; - Have a valid business license, if required by the applicable local jurisdiction; - Have a valid Employer Identification Number (EIN) or Taxpayer ID (if sole proprietorship); - Have any other state or local licenses or certifications necessary to provide the services requested (e.g., facility licensing by the Department of Health Care Services), if applicable; and - Have a physical address